A Scalable Multi-Task Model for Virtual Sensors

 \section{Conclusion}

-In this work, we present the first foundation model for virtual sensors.
+In this work, we present the first unified model for virtual sensors.
 Our architecture simultaneously predicts variable sensor subsets, exploiting task synergies while focusing only on relevant input signals to ensure both explainability and efficiency.
 In our large-scale evaluation on standard and application-specific datasets with billions of samples, we demonstrate substantial efficiency gains, flexible test-time computation trade-offs, and scalability to hundreds of virtual sensors.
 This enables practical deployment in large sensor networks and on resource-constrained devices.
-We hope our foundation model unlocks new virtual sensor applications and contributes to more environmentally \mbox{sustainable time series modeling.}
+We hope our multi-task model unlocks new virtual sensor applications and contributes to more environmentally sustainable time series modeling.

-\textbf{Limitations} In our work, we do not conduct hyperparameter search for all possible parameters due to the high cost of training large foundation models.
+\textbf{Limitations} In our work, we do not conduct hyperparameter search for all possible parameters due to the high cost of training large-scale models.
 We expect even better results with optimized settings.